 I will never forget my mother telling me about the time she saw her musical idol in concert, and he was so drunk that he nearly fell off the stage.
-She was heart broken and let down and moved away from his music after that incident.
+She was heart broken and moved away from his music after that incident.
 It is not an accident that addiction and substance abuse are particular to the culture of music celebrity.
 In fact, some research has shown that people who tend toward creative endeavors are naturally more inclined toward substance abuse and addiction.

 The story is all too familiar.
 A young musician starts out penniless and passionate, requiring nothing but their instrument and some performance space to get by.
 For them, it is about nothing but creating and performing music to the best of their ability.
 Most musicians are particularly focused when they are working to begin their careers.

 When their hard work and dedication is received with praise and fan-ship, a musician has fulfilled their primary purpose in life.
 Their craft has been honored and their talent validated.
 Having made it to a celebrity status in their career, they feel that they are on top of the world.

 However, the lifestyle of celebrity is quickly revealed to come with trials and temptations.
 The stress of having no privacy deeply affects the lives of many celebrities.
 To cope, an overwhelming availability of drugs and alcohol are made available to them, as well as other addictive substances and activities.
 Musicians and other artists are commonly sensitive, feeling personalities who seek life to the fullest end, and are naturally inclined toward experimentation.
 Thus, the indulgence in addictive substances and activities begins.